Coiot/cbr-main/src/albums/episode1.md

   slide_url: https://m2p120-93ae.kxcdn.com/season1-episode1-scene09.jpg
   narration: "<p>Yup‘ik are commonly compared with past Mk2 contestants the Inuit.
     However, Apaanugpak is not Ekeuhnick, even though both are legendary figures.
-    For one, the Yupi‘ik do not have as many tile bonuses as the Inuit in similar terrain, and they have more immediate neighbors in the Haida and the Métis.
-They do have their unique settler here already, the Alutiiq Hunter, which can embark right away and provide a unique arctic luxury if they do so. </p>"
+    For one, the Yup‘ik do not have as many tile bonuses as the Inuit in similar terrain, and they have more immediate neighbors in the Haida and the Métis.
+They do have their unique warrior here already, the Alutiiq Hunter, which can embark right away, settle cities, and provide a unique arctic luxury if they do so. </p>"
 - scene_number: "10"
   scene_title: Remainers
   slide_url: https://m2p120-93ae.kxcdn.com/season1-episode1-scene10.jpg